This Miso Soup with Tofu, Wakame Seaweed, Rice and Egg is a nutritious and comforting vegetarian breakfast bowl, packed with protein and minerals.

 If you’ve never tried wakame seaweed, it’s worth seeking it out.
 Seaweed or sea vegetables are exceptionally high in iodine and other minerals.
 Like most seaweed, wakame comes dried and is sold in packets, so they need to be rehydrated for a few minutes before using them in this soup.
 Wakame increases in volume about 5x when rehydrated, so a little goes a long way.

 This hearty soup for breakfast is healthy, filling and comforting, and is a great way to break out of breakfast boredom.
+This soup is naturally vegetarian.
+If you’re vegan, leave out the egg.

 Miso Soup with Tofu, Wakame Seaweed, Rice and Egg